top of page

 Photo credit to Tommy Rhyan.
 Megan Kudla as production manager on the set of Family Travel with Colleen Kelly in Poland

-My obsession with learning and working stems from a craving to gather more knowledge about the world and to build the skills necessary to connect with the people in it.
-This is why I have dedicated my time to the arts, humanities, and travel.
+I have dedicated my time to the arts, humanities, and travel to gather more knowledge about the world and to build the skills necessary to connect with the people in it.
 With a background in Dance, English, and Spanish, my passion lies with the power and beauty of art, language, and movement.
-The ability to think, feel, and express oneself deeply and thoroughly is just another way to reach deeper modes of communication and connection to fellow human beings.
+To think, feel, and express oneself is just another way to reach deeper modes of communication and connection to fellow human beings.

-My current work in the travel industry, specifically in television production, has given me a new perspective on storytelling for a wide range of audiences across the world.
-The thrill of being on a production set is only secondary to the thrill of exploring a new environment, culture, and people--connecting with others and learning about what inspires and ignites their community.
+My current work in the travel industry--specifically in television and radio/podcast production, as well as written work--has given me a new perspective on storytelling for a wide range of audiences across the world.
+The thrill of being on a production set is only secondary to the thrill of exploring a new environment, culture, and people, connecting with others and learning about what inspires and ignites their community.

 bottom of page